Skip to main content

 Before you start

 Deploy the QuickSight Dashboard scenario if you haven't already.
-Deployment takes 8-12 minutes (QuickSight subscription setup + data import).
+Deployment takes 8 to 12 minutes (QuickSight subscription setup + data import).

 Sample data check